Monday, June 9, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 In any case, like all UniFi gateways, you can configure the UCG-Fiber’s ports to the max, including switching their WAN/LAN roles.
 While the two default WAN ports are there for a dual-WAN setup, you can turn either into a LAN port—most of us only have one Internet connection.

-Other than the three 10Gbps ports, the UCG-Fiber has five 2.5GBASE-T ports, of which one features a PoE+.
+In addition to the three 10Gbps ports, the UCG-Fiber features five 2.5GBASE-T ports, one of which supports PoE+.
 This is an improvement over the UCG-Max, which has no built-in PoE.
 As a result, the UCG-Fiber can power an IP camera, a phone, or a Wi-Fi 7 access point.
 In this case, the U7 Pro Max, which uses the same PoE+ standard, is a good fit.
 The two form a complete high-end Wi-Fi 7 network.

-The way PoE technology works is that you can use the new gateway to power any (UniFi) access point, or any device for that matter, that uses the PoE+ or PoE standard.
-However, if you want to use the UniFi E7, you’ll still need a PoE++ injector or a switch, such as the Zyxel XS1930-12HP.
+Note: The way PoE technology works is that you can use the new gateway to power any (UniFi) access point, or any device for that matter, that uses the PoE+ or PoE standard.
+However, if you want to use the UniFi E7, you’ll still need a PoE++ injector or a switch.

 Ubiquiti UCG-Fiber UniFi Cloud Gateway Fiber FrontUbiquiti UCG-Fiber UniFi Cloud Gateway Fiber Ports